VoIP Bandwidth Calculator

 Network congestion from other activities also impacts VoIP.
 Large file transfers or video streaming can hog bandwidth, causing calls to stutter.
 Some routers allow you to prioritize traffic using Quality of Service (QoS) settings.
 By assigning voice packets a higher priority, you reduce latency and jitter during busy periods.
 Still, QoS can only do so much if your connection lacks adequate capacity.

-Click the Calculate button, and the result shows the total bandwidth needed for all active calls.
+Run the calculation, and the result shows the total bandwidth needed for all active calls.
 This number represents the sum of inbound and outbound traffic.
 In practice, you should reserve additional capacity as a buffer against occasional spikes in usage.
 Some experts recommend provisioning at least 20% more than your calculated requirement to maintain reliable call quality even during peak hours.

 While bandwidth provides a baseline, it is not the only factor influencing call clarity.
 Network latency, jitter, and packet loss all play a role.
 A connection may have sufficient raw speed yet suffer from inconsistent delivery.
 Monitoring tools can reveal whether your network experiences high ping times or occasional dropouts.
 If you see jitter over 30 milliseconds or packet loss above 1%, calls may sound distorted despite adequate bandwidth.
 In such cases, troubleshooting your local network or upgrading your service provider may be necessary.